-For school groups of students in grades three through eight
+For school groups of students in grades 1st through 8th

 Available for one month “FREE rental” from September through May

-Offered to you FREE through a partnership between Whitney Laboratory and Inwater Research Group and funded by a Sea Turtle Grants Program grant.
+Offered to you at NO CHARGE through a partnership between Whitney Laboratory and Inwater Research Group and funded by a Sea Turtle Grants Program grant.